dfletcher/drupal-devcontainer/README.md

  - [Create an extended Drupal Devcontainer for reuse](#create-an-extended-drupal-devcontainer-for-reuse)

 Planned but not yet available:
+ - Auto-import project SQL file into development VM database
+ - Automatically generate projects with a generator tool
+ - Unit, functional, system tests
  - [Deploy to remote server](#deploy-to-remote-server)
- - Import SQL into development VM database
- - Automatically generate a project with a generator tool

 Don't see a workflow that is important to you?
 Pull requests and discussion is welcome!

 ### Start a project:

 :ballot_box_with_check: [Fork this project](https://github.com/dfletcher/drupal-devcontainer) named for new website.
-Private websites should use a private fork.
+Private websites should use a private fork or otherwise privately hosted repository.

-:ballot_box_with_check: Clone your new git fork.
+:ballot_box_with_check: Clone your new fork.

 :ballot_box_with_check: Add this repository as "upstream" remote.